iam-green/minecraft-server/README.md

-  -r, -ram <ram_size>                    Select the amount of RAM you want to allocate to the server -d, -sd, -serverDirectory <directory>  Select the path to install the Minecraft Server -ld, -libraryDirectory <directory>     Select the path to install the required libraries -remapped                              Select the remapped version of the server -forceReplace                          Force replace the existing server file
+  -r, -ram <ram_size>                    Select the amount of RAM you want to allocate to the server -d, -sd, -serverDirectory <directory>  Select the path to install the Minecraft Server -ld, -libraryDirectory <directory>     Select the path to install the required libraries -u, -update                            Update the script to the latest version -remapped                              Select the remapped version of the server -forceReplace                          Force replace the existing server file
 ```